 New members are inducted each spring.
-Applications for membership, accompanied by a check made payable to "USD" in the amount of $30, must be submitted to Dr. Di Martino, the Director of the Italian Program and Chapter Academic Advisor.
+Applications for membership, accompanied by the $30 application fee (cash only), must be submitted to Dr. Di Martino, the Director of the Italian Program and Chapter Academic Advisor.
 The application fee guarantees membership for life.

 To be eligible to join, a student must